Jon-Becker/research/papers/accuracy-of-prediction-markets/accuracy-of-prediction-markets.md

 | < 1 hour | 1.23 | 0.1480 | 37.6M |

 MAD falls steadily as resolution approaches: 5.39% at 30+ days, 3.39% at 7–30 days, 2.24% at 1–7 days, and 1.19% in the final 24 hours.
 The pattern is intuitive; the closer an event is to resolving, the more information is available and the less room there is for prices to deviate from true probabilities.
 Markets are roughly five times more accurate in the final day than they are a month out.

+However, this finding reflects compositional effects as much as genuine information arrival.
+Markets that resolve quickly (e.g., daily sports games) are systematically different from markets that stay open for months (e.g., long-term political predictions or weather forecasts).
+The time-to-resolution pattern could therefore reflect either that prices converge as information arrives, or simply that fast-resolving markets have fundamentally more predictable outcomes.
+A definitive test would require tracking individual markets over time (within-market panel analysis), but this requires order-level timestamps with precise resolution-relative timing not in the current dataset.
+The temporal pattern is consistent with information arrival, but we cannot definitively rule out compositional explanations.

 The Brier Score tells the complementary story.
 It rises from 0.1296 at 30+ days to 0.1856 at 1 hour–1 day, then drops to 0.1480 under 1 hour.
 The rise reflects the same difficulty composition documented in the accuracy paradox: trades far from resolution tend to occur in markets with clear favorites (extreme prices, low $p(1-p)$), while trades in the final hours are dominated by live sports and real-time events where prices sit in the uncertain middle.
 The drop under 1 hour captures the final convergence, where prices collapse toward 0 or 1 as the outcome becomes known.